core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -08 to -09 ## {#sec-08-09}

+* Pairwise keys are discarded after group rekeying.

+* By default, sender sequence numbers and replay windows are not reset upon group rekeying.

+* Revised methods for synchronization with clients' sender sequence number.

+* Clarifications and editorial improvements.

 ## Version -07 to -08 ## {#sec-07-08}

 * Clarified relation between pairwise mode and group communication (Section 1).